 Value of Tangible Current Assets:

-The potential total cost of tangible current assets usually includes not only the amount for which it is purchased, as recorded in the relevant invoice as part of the inventory bought, but also includes any additional costs incurred due to transportation, for its installation and for insurance purposes as well.
+The potential total cost of tangible current assets usually includes not only the amount for which it is purchased, as recorded in the relevant invoice as part of the inventory bought, but also includes any additional costs incurred due to transportation, for its installation and insurance purposes as well.